cece2048/markdown-cv/index.md

 3. Integration and testing: makes tools to help integration test (setup IT enviroments)
 4. Deployment: depoly final product to clients, and help tranning them with the system knowledge, make trainning documents.
 5. Maintenance: cooperate the clients, help them solving the obstacles.
+<br/>In all of those phases, I think the most difficult part for me is to cooperate with the clients, not only I have to be able to communicate the people in different domain (sometimes have no technology background), also I have to be careful about not promising for the services outside of our contract, that's some advanced humand interaction techniques for me, but I learn how to do that by watching my coworker doing that, they show me how to nicely initiate efficient communications.

 ## Education